 “The first thing to be aware of is the dates and deadlines for when you can hand in your resignation.
 Anybody going for an interview will need to be aware of when they are.”

-If you are leaving to take up a new position in a different school, then it's good practice to get your resignation in as soon as you have signed your contract with the new school, Bowen explains.
-"While you have no obligation to hand in your resignation before the deadline, your current school will appreciate it if you do so at the earliest opportunity.
+If you are leaving to take up a new position in a different school, it’s good practice to get your resignation in as soon as you have signed your contract with the new school, Bowen explains.
+“While you have no obligation to hand in your resignation before the deadline, your current school will appreciate it if you do so at the earliest opportunity.

-"It is also always good to have a face to face meeting with your line manager first rather than go in cold with something in writing.”
+“It is also always good to have a face-to-face meeting with your line manager first rather than go in cold with something in writing.”

 How to resign?

 Sometimes, the timings of interviews and resignation dates can make this difficult.
-Malcolm Trobe, deputy general secretary of the Association of School and College Leaders, explains: “If you are on an interview on the last date for resigning, then you should have a conversation with the headteacher and make arrangements to speak with them as soon as you know the outcome, and to submit your resignation electronically if necessary.”
+Malcolm Trobe, former deputy general secretary of the Association of School and College Leaders, explains: “If you are on an interview on the last date for resigning, then you should have a conversation with the headteacher and make arrangements to speak with them as soon as you know the outcome, and submit your resignation electronically if necessary.”